jwithington/personal-goals/happy-moments/happy-moments.md

 032816
 ---
 Heads down, working, full on planning it all with Bjarke.

+032916
+---
+Those moments during Pinegrove and The World Is a Beautiful Place and I Am No Longer Afraid to Die when I could feel the chills spread.
+I love live music so much.